 In addition to data recovery, Recuva also offers professional data deletion.

 Should the basic scan not be enough, it's also possible to perform a deep scan to find hidden files.
 Alongside the search and recovery functions, Recuva can also safely and completely delete files from your system.

-The free version is capable of performing most tasks that users will need it for, however, the "Professional" version also works on virtual drives while providing its subscribers with premium support.
+The free version is capable of performing most tasks that users will need it for, however, the "Professional" version also works on virtual drives and offers premium support.
 The "Business" version, marketed towards businesses, makes it possible to recover entire data networks.